 7. Automate What You Can

-Automating what you can allows you to free you coaches and administrative staff from hours of repetitive paperwork.
+Automating what you can allow you to free your coaches and administrative staff from hours of repetitive paperwork.
 Every business needs to have a process in place for:

 - Handling tax and insurance issues